laravel/nova-docs/src/5.0/installation.md

 ### Enables E-mail Verifications

 Nova includes support for requiring that a newly registered user verify their email address.
 However, support for this feature is disabled by default.
-To enable this feature, you should uncomment the relevant entry in the features configuration item in the `routes()` method in `App\Provider\NovaServiceProvider` class:
+To enable this feature, you should uncomment the relevant entry in the features configuration item in the `fortify()` method in `App\Provider\NovaServiceProvider` class:

 ```php
 namespace App\Providers;